 Additionally, the tank must be wide enough to create a gentle temperature gradient from the warm side to the cool side.

 Thankfully, ball pythons can thrive in reasonably small to medium-sized enclosures, making them very popular amongst novice reptile keepers.

-Are you getting ready to bring a pet ball python home?
+If you’re getting ready to bring a ball python home, keep reading.

 Brief Intro to Ball Pythons

 Before we dive into the ball python’s specific tank requirements, let’s learn a little more about these snakes so we can better understand why they have specific tank requirements.

 Ball pythons are medium-sized snakes.

 Their maximum length capability is around 6′ feet long, but typically they stay within the 2′ to 4′ feet range.